Naseband/SAMP-MapDrawer2D/README.md

 To draw really big Maps, it's recommended to use a Memory Plugin for buffering the Bitmap.
 See functions *Bitmap_Set* and *Bitmap_Get*.

-If your Script does not already use ColAndreas for your maps, set the *GRAB_OBJECTS* define to *true* to temporarily create Streamer Objects in the specified virtual world as Collision Objects.
+If your Script does not already use ColAndreas for your maps, set the *GRAB_OBJECTS* define to *true* to grab all Streamer Objects from the specified virtual world and temporarily create them as Collision Objects.

 # OC.inc